JJopaa/Racunalna-grafika/README.md

-# projekt kolegija Racunalna grafika 2019/20
+# Projekt kolegija Racunalna grafika 2019/20
 space explore game with pygame and opengl

 Explore the Space